-Until your child is at least one year old, honey or corn syrup in any form should be avoided.
+Until your child is at least 1 years old, honey or corn syrup in any form should be avoided.

 Honey can harbor spores of a toxic bacterium called Clostridium botulinum.
 These spores are harmless to adults and older children, but for babies younger than 12 months, they can cause botulism, a severe foodborne illness that can be fatal.

 Children in their first year don't need extra sweeteners.
-For help in feeding your infant, see a registered dietitian.
+For help in feeding your infant, see a registered dietitian nutritionist.

 Find a Registered Dietitian »